What is an IntentSpec?

 - Outcomes make "done" unambiguous.
 No debates about whether a feature is complete.

-- Edge Cases prevent the agent from making naive assumptions about happy-path-only behavior.
+- Edge Cases prevent naive assumptions about happy-path-only behavior.

 - Verification closes the loop — the spec defines its own test criteria.